 Perhaps you need to ramp up your marketing efforts and you're trying to figure out the best way to do it.
-Maybe you're working with an agency and thinking about bringing your marketing back in-house or switching to another agency?
+Maybe you're working with an agency and thinking about bringing your marketing back in-house, or perhaps you're switching to another agency.
 Wherever you are in your thinking, we've written this article to help you.

 Keep control of the basics in-house and outsource the more specialist tasks.